-- 10.57 Where the Council is satisfied that the developer is unable to provide open space or sport or recreation facilities either on or off-site or that it is not desirable to do so, it may exceptionally agree to carry out alternative works, effectively on a developer's behalf, as in R2.1 b).
-This will be subject to the developer paying a commuted sum in lieu of providing and maintaining the required level of open space provision. - 10.58 Funds from the developer could be used to either form new, more accessible areas or facilities, or to improve existing areas, making them more attractive, usable and safe.
-Alternatively, funds could be used to support the Council's Strategic Plan referred to in the Greenspace Strategy for required works that are nearest to the development site.
-The Council may also wish to consider upgrading the strategic recreational routes listed in 10.25 above, playing fields identified in the Council's Playing Field Strategy, cycle routes identified in the Network Plan of the Council's approved Cycling Strategy, or any other site (including the provision of ancillary or complementary facilities) to which the Council considers the contribution should be directed, in accordance with Circular 1/97. - 10.59 The Council will refer to its own interim standards of provision of open space as a guide to the amount required and location of new provision or sites that should be improved. - 10.60 Contributions will be secured through a Section 106 planning obligation.
+- 10.58 Where the Council is satisfied that the developer is unable to provide open space or sport or recreation facilities either on or off-site or that it is not desirable to do so, it may exceptionally agree to carry out alternative works, effectively on a developer's behalf, as in Policy R2.1b).
+This will be subject to the developer paying a commuted sum in lieu of providing and maintaining the required level of open space provision. - 10.59 Funds from the developer could be used to either form new, more accessible areas or facilities, or to improve existing areas, making them more attractive, usable and safe.
+Alternatively, funds could be used to support the Council's Strategic Plan referred to in the Greenspace Strategy for required works that are nearest to the development site. - 10.60 The Council will refer to its own interim standards of provision of open space as a guide to the amount required and location of new provision or sites that should be improved. - 10.61 Contributions will be secured through a section 106 planning obligation.
 The capital sum payable to the Council in lieu of the developer carrying out the works will be based on the cost of the developer laying out the area / facility that would otherwise have been provided on or off-site.
-Supplementary planning guidance (SPG) will be produced setting out the scale of charges and rates levied $(\pounds / m^2 by item of provision, based on the size of each dwelling, as measured by the number of bedrooms).
-The SPG will also give guidance regarding how the capital sums payable to the Council shall be spent.$ - 10.61 The amount of open space or sport or recreation provision normally required will be not less than 30 square metres per dwelling, based on average household size.
-However, the need for open space or sport or recreation facilities may vary with the type of development, for example, sheltered housing is unlikely to generate the same level of need for open space for children's play as a development containing large family homes. - 10.62 In these cases, a variation of the normal requirement for open space provision may be negotiated with the developer, having regard to the number of people likely to live in the proposed development, and the open space standard of 1.2 ha per 1000 people. - 10.63 Maintenance is critical to the success of sustainable new or improved provision.
-If the Council is to take on the maintenance responsibility, developers will be required to commute a sum to pay for it, secured by a Section 106 planning obligation.
+A supplementary planning document (SPD) will be produced setting out the scale of charges and rates levied (£/m2 by item of provision, based on the size of each dwelling, as measured by the number of bedrooms).
+The SPD will also give guidance regarding how the capital sums payable to the Council shall be spent. - 10.62 The amount of open space or sport or recreation provision normally required will be not less than 30 square metres per dwelling, based on average household size.
+However, the need for open space or sport or recreation facilities may vary with the type of development, for example, sheltered housing is unlikely to generate the same level of need for open space for children's play as a development containing large family homes. - 10.63 In these cases, a variation of the normal requirement for open space provision may be negotiated with the developer, having regard to the number of people likely to live in the proposed development, and the open space standard of 1.2 ha per 1000 people. - 10.64 Maintenance is critical to the success of sustainable new or improved provision.
+If the Council is to take on the maintenance responsibility for facilities which are predominantly for the benefit of the users of the associated development, developers will be required to commute a sum to pay for it, secured by a section 106 planning obligation.

-10.64 The developer will have to commute a sum to the Council, equivalent to a reasonable period of annual maintenance of at least 12 years, including provision for adjustments.
-To ensure that a consistent formula is applied, the rates (\pounds/m^2) on which the calculation of the relevant elements of commuted sums for maintenance are based, will be published in forthcoming supplementary planning guidance (SPG).
-The SPG will also refer to the conditions that will be applicable prior to the Council adopting and taking over the management and maintenance responsibility of the site.
+10.65 The developer will have to commute a sum to the Council, equivalent to a reasonable period of annual maintenance of at least 12 years, including provision for adjustments.
+To ensure that a consistent formula is applied, the rates (£/m2) on which the calculation of the relevant elements of commuted sums for maintenance are based, will be published in a forthcoming supplementary planning document (SPD).
+The SPD will also refer to the conditions that will be applicable prior to the Council adopting and taking over the management and maintenance responsibility of the site.